 As discussed in State v.
-Nunez-Mosquea, subsection b.(1) has been modified to reflect that in order to prove that the kidnapper is guilty of first-degree kidnapping, the State must prove beyond a reasonable doubt that the kidnapper "knowingly" caused harm to the victim.52 In addition, the Court held that "disproving unharmed release is a material element of the crime of first-degree kidnapping, requiring the State to prove that a defendant 'knowingly' harmed or 'knowingly' released the victim in an unsafe place."53 The language of the Court has been incorporated into the text of subsections b.(1)-(2).
-Subsection b.(3) has been added to cover situations in which the victim of the kidnapping is never released by the captor.
+Nunez-Mosquea, subsection b.(1) has been modified to reflect that in order to prove that the kidnapper is guilty of first-degree kidnapping, the State must prove beyond a reasonable doubt that the kidnapper "knowingly" caused harm to the victim.65 In addition, the Court held that "disproving unharmed release is a material element of the crime of first-degree kidnapping, requiring the State to prove that a defendant 'knowingly' harmed or 'knowingly' released the victim in an unsafe place."66 The language of the Court has been incorporated into the text of subsections b.(1)-(2).

-The harm to the victim necessary to secure a conviction for first-degree kidnapping must be either be physical, emotional, or psychological harm.54
+The harm to the victim necessary to secure a conviction for first-degree kidnapping must be either be physical, emotional, or psychological harm.67